-Mitotic index is prognostic for mast cell tumors.
-Dogs with an MI of 5 or lower generally have better survival times.6
+The mitotic index is prognostic for mast cell tumors.
+Dogs with a mitotic index of 5 or lower generally have better survival times.6

-Mitotic index is prognostic for melanoma.
-Tumors with an MI greater than 3 are usually more aggressive and have a poorer prognosis.7
+The mitotic index is prognostic for melanoma.
+Tumors with a mitotic index greater than 3 are usually more aggressive and have a poorer prognosis.7

 Soft Tissue Sarcoma

 The mitotic index is prognostic for soft tissue sarcoma.8

 - Tumors with a mitotic index under 10 are usually classified as grade 1 and have a better prognosis.

 - Tumors with an MI over 19 are generally classified as grade 3 and usually have a poorer prognosis.

 Splenic Non-angiomatous and Non-lymphomatous Tumors

 The mitotic index is prognostic for non-angiomatous and non-lymphomatous tumors – those that are not made up of blood vessels and are not lymphoma – including tumor types such as leiomyosarcoma, chondrosarcoma, osteosarcoma, fibrosarcoma, histiocytic sarcoma, and liposarcoma.9